When They Have Their Own Historians

 For communities of color, migration is rarely voluntary or neutral; it is shaped by displacement, colonial economies, racialized labor, and survival under systemic exclusions.
 The dominant historiographies often treat these communities as appendices to the nation-state, their stories recorded only as footnotes to the grand narrative of modernity.

 Against this backdrop, When They Have Their Own Historians refuses the erasure of diasporic women.
-It proposes that the memory of the marginalized is not supplementary but foundational, that the hidden lives, everyday labors, and embodied knowledge of women of color constitute the actual fabric of history.
+It proposes that the memory of the marginalized is foundational, that the hidden lives, everyday labors, and embodied knowledge of women of color constitute the actual fabric of history.
 In them, we see the wounds of loss as well as the seeds of reinvention and the outlines of imagined futures.

 The Body as Continuum